 Evaluating programs, and sharing the learning from findings, are critical to improving handwashing promotion programs at scale.
 Tools for monitoring and evaluating programs may be found here.

 The Global Handwashing Partnership offers resources that can help guide handwashing promotion projects.
-Visit our Resource Library to find our free distance learning course, findings from our behavior change Think Tanks, webinars, and information on behavior change theories and models.
+Visit our Resources Hub to find our free distance learning course, findings from our behavior change Think Tanks, webinars, and information on behavior change theories and models.

 Have more questions?
 Contact us!